What to expect

 What happens now?

-If your group would like to register an interest in getting involved, please fill in our general enquiry online report form.
+If your group would like to register an interest in getting involved, please fill in the general enquiry form available on our contact us or report a problem page.
 Volunteer work can be undertaken as and when suitable tasks are identified and County Council staff are available to co ordinate the projects.
 More information about volunteering in the countryside, either in a group or as an individual, can be found on our 'Volunteering in Surrey's Countryside' page.